 Dialogues from the Italian Psychoanalytic Journal

 “That which is different from something is different by something, or in some respect, so that it is necessary that something wherein they differ should be the same…” Aristotle, METAPHYSICS If you look up the topic of “identity” in the pages of the glorious Einaudi Encyclopaedia you are quickly directed to the entries which conclude … Continue Reading »

-The Identity of the Analyst Giovanni Foresti, Andrea Marzi, Lucio Russo Comments by Joseph Triest Thomas Ogden (1992) begins his paper, “The Dialectically Constituted/decentered Subject of Psychoanalysis.
+Thomas Ogden (1992) begins his paper, “The Dialectically Constituted/decentered Subject of Psychoanalysis.
 Part I – the Freudian Subject,” by quoting the opening words of Hamlet’s first act, spoken by a guard: “Who’s there?”
 The question can be attributed to the generic subject/patient, whose object (the analyst) disappears from his field of vision.
 This is … Continue Reading »

 Giovanni Foresti tells us that ‘the word “identity” is not part of the vocabulary of psychoanalysis’.
 This was certainly true until the 1950s, when Erik Erikson introduced the concept.
 He wrote several papers on it, beginning with ‘The problem of ego-identity’ (Erikson, 1956).
 These were revised and collected in his book Identity: Youth and Crisis … Continue Reading »

 I would like to comment particularly on Andrea Marzi’s contribution to the issue of identity of the analyst with regard to the digital world, a virtual reality.
 There are two main topic discussed in his paper; first the identity of the analyst in treating a patient who has entered this virtual world, or who has … Continue Reading »